Bachelor of Landscape Architecture

 Overview

-URI’s Bachelor of Landscape Architecture (B.L.A.) degree is a four-year, 126-credit program, fully accredited by the American Society of Landscape Architects.
-The program is designed to prepare you for professional careers in public and private practice.
+The University of Rhode Island offers a fully accredited, four-year Bachelor of Landscape Architecture (B.L.A.) degree program, comprising 120 credits and recognized by the American Society of Landscape Architects (ASLA).
+This program is carefully designed to prepare you for rewarding professional careers in both public and private sectors of landscape architecture.

 Learn more about career options »